justmarkham/DAT5/README.md

     * Your presentation should start with a recap of the key information from the previous presentation, but you should spend most of your presentation discussing what has happened since then.
     * Don't forget to practice your presentation and time yourself!

+**Resources:**
+* [SQLZOO](http://sqlzoo.net/wiki/SQL_Tutorial), [Mode Analytics](http://sqlschool.modeanalytics.com/), and [Code School](http://campus.codeschool.com/courses/try-sql/contents) all have online SQL tutorials that look promising.
+* [w3schools](http://www.w3schools.com/sql/trysql.asp?filename=trysql_select_all) has a sample database that allows you to practice your SQL.
+* [10 Easy Steps to a Complete Understanding of SQL](http://tech.pro/tutorial/1555/10-easy-steps-to-a-complete-understanding-of-sql) is a good article for those who have some SQL experience and want to understand it at a deeper level.
+* [A Comparison Of Relational Database Management Systems](https://www.digitalocean.com/community/tutorials/sqlite-vs-mysql-vs-postgresql-a-comparison-of-relational-database-management-systems) gives the pros and cons of SQLite, MySQL, and PostgreSQL.
+* If you want to go deeper into databases and SQL, Stanford has a well-respected series of [14 mini-courses](https://lagunita.stanford.edu/courses/DB/2014/SelfPaced/about).

 -----